 Like any salad recipe, this one is highly customizable—make it your own!
 I wanted this to be a meal salad, so I added fire-roasted corn, black beans and tortilla chips.
 If you don't have time for soaking the cashews, a simple olive oil and lime juice dressing will work or use a store-bought ranch dressing if you're not vegan.
 (But if you have the time, make the Creamy Lime Dressing—it's so good!)
 You can serve this with the farro warm or cold and if you're making it for lunches, it will last several days in the fridge.

-- 1 cup farro, cooked according to package instructions and drained (about 2 1/2 cups cooked)
+- 1 cup farro cooked according to package instructions and drained (about 2 ½ cups cooked)

-- 1/2 cup mild salsa
+- ½ cup mild salsa

-- 2 teaspoons chili powder
+- 2 tsp chili powder

-- 2 teaspoons ground cumin
+- 2 tsp ground cumin

-- 1/2 teaspoon smoked paprika
+- ½ tsp smoked paprika

-- Pinch of cayenne pepper
+- pinch of cayenne pepper

-- Salt to taste
+- salt to taste

-- 1/2 cup raw cashews, soaked in water for 4–8 hours and rinsed
+- ½ cup raw cashews soaked in water for 4–8 hours and rinsed

-- 1/4 cup fresh lime juice
+- ¼ cup fresh lime juice

-- 1/4 cup water
+- ¼ cup water

-- 1 tablespoon olive oil
+- 1 tbsp olive oil

 - 1 clove garlic

-- 1/2 teaspoon ground cumin
+- ½ tsp ground cumin

-- Salt to taste
+- salt to taste

-- 2 medium heads romaine lettuce, chopped
+- 2 medium heads romaine lettuce chopped

-- 1 large tomato, diced or 1 cup halved grape tomatoes
+- 1 large tomato diced or 1 cup halved grape tomatoes

-- 1 (15-ounce) can black beans, drained and rinsed
+- 1 15 oz can black beans, drained and rinsed

-- 1 cup frozen fire-roasted corn kernels, thawed (regular frozen corn is fine if you can't find fire-roasted)
+- 1 cup frozen fire-roasted corn kernels thawed (regular frozen corn is fine if you can't find fire-roasted)

 - 1 cup broken tortilla chips

-- 1/2 cup sliced green onions
+- ½ cup sliced green onions

-- Cilantro, lime wedges, salsa and/or guacamole for serving, if desired
+- cilantro lime wedges, salsa and/or guacamole for serving, if desired

 - Combine the farro, salsa, chili powder, cumin, paprika and cayenne in a medium pan over medium heat.

 - Place ingredients in a mini-blender or food processor.
 Blend until completely smooth.

-- Drizzle the dressing over the salad and add the optional garnishes if you're using them.
+- Drizzle the dressing over the salad, and add the optional garnishes if you're using them.